hotelcaliforniabm/duxel/README.md

 # düxel
 A nifty way to build modular multi story structures

+All files (.skp) are created with Sketchup, but I have also provided DXF (line NOT mesh) files for easy import into other CAD Software.

 ## Node sheet
 We have been using 3/5 marine grade plywood.
 Therefore all of our designs assume 3/4in material.